First 5 Forever: a family literacy initiative for Queensland

 First 5 Forever is about improving the outcomes for all Queensland children aged 0-5 years by supporting confidence around communication and learning through everyday experiences.
-First 5 Forever will directly support parents and primary caregivers to be confident as the child’s first and most important educator, and will provide parents with increased access to resources they need through public libraries and the First 5 Forever website.
+First 5 Forever will directly support parents and primary caregivers to be confident as the child’s first and most important educator, and will provide parents with increased access to resources they need through public libraries and the First 5 Forever website and on Facebook.

 Why is First 5 Forever important to Queensland?

 The Australian Early Development Census data for 2015 shows that 26.1% of Queensland children are developmentally vulnerable or at risk on one or more developmental domains – including language and cognitive skills.
 Queensland ranks sixth behind the other states.